 If your hand has been affected by a stroke, there are many gloves for stroke patients available to help.
 But how do you know what to look for, and which one is best for you?

 Your occupational therapist is an excellent resource for finding the right stroke recovery glove for your needs.
 Some gloves help prevent contractures when the hand is very stiff while other gloves focus on improving mobility.

-To help you find the best glove for you, this article will discuss the 3 different types of rehab gloves for stroke patients.
-We’ll also explain how you can decide between the 3 options to choose the one that will best promote recovery.
+To help you find the best glove for you, this article will discuss 4 different types of rehab gloves for stroke patients.
+We’ll also explain how hand recovery works so that you can see how gloves can help with your recovery goals.

 Static Hand Braces